 Paul swims, skis, speaks multiple languages, and likes Finnish literature.
-He's worked at Harvard since 1990 and is the Lab's resident Pesäpallo expert.
+He's worked at Harvard since 1990.

 Kim is the director of the Lab.
 She's a librarian, lawyer, and former Iowan.
 She loves chocolate labs, summertime, and working with the Library Innovation Lab team.